AdamJohnson123/HallowWorld/README.md

-# HallowWorld
+a="HallowWorld"
-it's my first project on GitHub, nothing more
+#it's my first project on GitHub, nothing more
+print(a)